nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 - Memory: 2 GiB
 - Swap: 1 GiB
 - Disk space: 2 GiB
-- If the security server is separated from other networks by a firewall and/or NAT, the necessary connections to and from the security server need to be allowed (**reference data: 1.12; 1.13; 1.14; 1.15;**).
+- If the Security Server is separated from other networks by a firewall and/or NAT, the necessary connections to and from the Security Server need to be allowed (**reference data: 1.12; 1.13; 1.14; 1.15;**).
 The enabling of auxiliary services which are necessary for the functioning and management of the operating system (such as DNS, NTP, and SSH) are outside the scope of this guide.
-- if the security server has a private IP address, a corresponding NAT record must be created in the firewall (**reference data: 1.18**).
+- if the Security Server has a private IP address, a corresponding NAT record must be created in the firewall (**reference data: 1.18**).

 ## 2.5 Network
 The table below lists the required connections between different components.